Broklynd/creator-docs/content/en-us/studio/setting-up-roblox-studio.md

 1. Find the Studio installer in your browser's download history and double-click the file.

-   - On Windows, the file is `RobloxStudio.exe`.
+   - On Windows, the file is `RobloxStudio.ex
    - On Mac, the file is `RobloxStudio.dmg`.

 1. After Studio finishes installing, a pop-up confirmation displays.
 Click the **Launch&nbsp;Studio** button.